deohs/coders/demos/data_import/border-wait-time/intro-web-data.md

 We commonly need to extract data from:

-- "Static" web pages where content is embedded in HTML
+- "Static" web pages where content is stored in HTML files
-- "Dynamic" web pages are displayed on demand
+- "Dynamic" pages that show data from databases on demand
 - Document files available for download from a web server

 Ideally, we can just download data as files.
 If not, we must extract it.